Juhani

 organizational learning

-Successful achievements of operational business performance results
+Successful achievements of the operational business performance results

 three corner-stones of the "Domain of action" (see figure